-- The demolition wastes shall be recycled where feasible.
-The mixed wastes and rubbles, metallic wastes shall be disposed to authorized waste disposal facility. - The dismantling activities shall be avoided at nigh time to reduce impact of noise on the community. - Periodic sprinkling of water on deposited rubbles and spoils shall reduce the fugitive dust emissions.
-Movement of vehicles removing dismantled materials from the site will be restricted with a speed limit of 20km/hr when passing through the village roads, the materials shall be carried with tarpaulin covers, and vehicles shall have a valid PUC certificate to ensure vehicular emissions are within the prescribed norms. - Soil testing would be carried out to assess any contamination, if any, from the project.
-In case, soil contamination is reported, its extent shall be evaluated and required remediation measures shall be adopted by UMPL.
+- The demolition wastes would be recycled where feasible.
+The mixed wastes, rubbles and metallic wastes would be disposed to authorized waste disposal facility. - Dismantling activities would be avoided at nigh time to reduce impact of noise on the community. - Periodic sprinkling of water on deposited rubbles and spoils would reduce the fugitive dust emissions.
+Movement of vehicles removing dismantled materials from the site will be restricted with a speed limit of 20km/hr when passing through the village roads, the materials would be carried with tarpaulin covers, and vehicles shall have a valid emission compliance certificate to ensure vehicular emissions are within the prescribed norms. - Soil testing would be carried out to assess any contamination, if any, from the project.
+In case, soil contamination is reported, its extent would be evaluated and required remediation measures would be adopted by UMPL.